 First, you’ll want to learn the basic exercises.

 Some of the most common exercises include the footwork series, the leg circles, and the long box series.

-Some tips for a having a good experience: anytime you’re in a plank (push-up) position, try to keep your wrists slightly in front of your shoulders (shoulders coming in front of wrists is only for people who are genetically very flexible).
-Also, be mindful that your quadriceps (the large muscles in the front of your upper thighs) are comparatively powerful, and will hog all the work from the other muscle groups if you let them.
+Some tips for having a good experience: anytime you’re in a plank (push-up) position, try to keep your wrists slightly in front of your shoulders (shoulders coming in front of wrists are only for people who are genetically very flexible).
+Also, be mindful that your quadriceps (the large muscles in the front of your upper thighs) are comparatively powerful and will hog all the work from the other muscle groups if you let them.
 Instead, imagine initiating most movements from your core muscles.

 Footwork is an excellent exercise to start with, as it helps you get comfortable with the movement of the carriage.
 Here’s how to perform it:

 - Lie on your back with your feet on the footbar – knees bent.

 - Press your feet against the footbar and push the carriage away, straightening your legs.

 - Slowly bend your knees to bring the carriage back to the starting position.

 - Repeat for 8-10 reps, focusing on maintaining proper form and engaging your core.